RogueRope/docs/content/practical/things-to-bring.md

 - Inflatable pillow or travel pillow
 - Cooler bag or box
 - Ice packs (provided on-site)
+- some lights to decorate your tent with.

 ### Hygiene
 - Soap (biodegradable if possible)